d3jn/vizcache/README.md

 > ### This package will no longer be maintained.
-It's tends to abstract and decouple things too much for my taste, so I moved on.
-It's been used only in a few projects, so it's not a big deal.
+It tends to abstract and decouple things too much for my taste, so I moved on.
+It's been used only in a few projects so far and is pretty simple at what it does for them, so no harm will come from archiving it and leaving it with a single alpha release available.

 # Laravel Vizcache